-- Students should not consume food in the hallways or the classroom. - Students may not chew gum in school. - Students with diagnosed medical conditions warranting beverage availability should bring a note from their Primary Care Physician to the School Nurse, who will authorize permission for the student to have access to beverages.
-Also students who require such accommodations through their IEP or 504 plans are permitted to have access to food and beverages.
+- Students are permitted to eat school provided breakfast prior to leaving their designated waiting area before school begins. - Students should not consume food in the hallways or the classroom. - Students may not chew gum in school. - Students with diagnosed medical conditions warranting beverage availability should bring a note from their Primary Care Physician to the School Nurse, who will authorize permission for the student to have access to beverages.
+Also students who require such accommodations through their IEP or 504 plans are permitted to have access to food and beverages throughout the school day and while using school transportation services.